Exploring the tasks required during the project planning and implementation phases of the project cycle to ensure a project is successful

 The live online sessions are hosted on Zoom.
+Zoom link to attend the training will be sent to your email before the session starts.
+If you have any trouble, please email us at firstname.lastname@example.org and we will help you.
 We recommend joining via the Zoom app.
 Participants may join the training via a browser, although the browser offers limited access to some of the interactive features of the training.
 Participants will be expected to have a stable internet connection and to actively participate in all facilitated sessions.

 What is the language of the training?